eastgenomics/test_directory_parser/README.md

 To generate the HGNC dump, you can go to: https://www.genenames.org/download/custom/

-And for the code to work, the following checkboxes need to be checked:
+And for the code to work, the following checkboxes need to be checked when you download the dump:

 - HGNC ID
 - Approved symbol